espocrm/documentation/docs/administration/entity-manager.md

 ## Fields

-By clicking the **Fields**, you will be moved to a separate page.
+By clicking the **Fields** button, you will be moved to a separate page.
 There, you will be able to create new fields or update existing ones.

 [More detail](fields.md) about fields.